exactly-once/workshop/Exercise-12/README.md

 - Replace the `forach` loop with a call to `Dispatch`.
 - Replace the calls to `outboxState.OutgoingMessages.Add` in the `AddItemHandler` to `context.Publish`.
 Drop the ID.
 The framework will generate one for you.
 Remember to `await` this call.
 - You can remove the `outboxState` from the `AddItemHandler` now.
 That's quite an achievement!
 There is no more deduplication logic in the message handler!
-- Now we need to intercept the results of these `Publish` calls so that messages are not dispatched immediately.
-In order to do so, replace the `next()` call in the `OutboxBehavior` with a call to `InvokeMessageHandler`.